JUSTICE SOCIETY OF AMERICA

 New York World's Fair Comics #1 (1939)

 1939, Queens: At the New York World's Fair, Wonder Woman leaps to save President Franklin Delano Roosevelt from an assassin.
 She warns him of encroaching evil, offers her help.
 Alan Scott is in the audience.
-Note: The original tale, of Rebirth continuity, presents Wonder Woman Diana.
-This was influenced by the 2017 film, in which Diana began her career in the early 20th century.
+Note: The original tale (part of "Rebirth," presents Wonder Woman as Diana.
+This was the prevailing continuity for a while, influenced by the 2017 film, in which Diana began her career in the early 20th century.
 But after the publication of New History of the DC Universe #1 (Aug.
 2025), post-Crisis continuity was restored and Hippolyta was again the Golden Age Wonder Woman.
 This event occurs years before Wonder Woman's historical debut, All-Star Comics #8 (Dec.
 1941/Jan.
 1942).

 Wonder Woman #750 (Late Mar.
 2020)